KOYASAN, JAPAN, 2021

 During my fieldwork, I faced these and other risks like malaria, dysentery and frostbite on a regular basis.
 I pushed my body and mind to their limits and became immune to the discomforts and isolation, eventually relinquishing my will to a higher force.
 The real spirit of adventure is the cry of man against nature, or rather even — the whisper of a higher force exposing man to himself.
 In the silence of the mountains, through the darkness of the jungle, in the absence of words and thoughts, with each step into the unknown, we move toward a new discovery, an inner discovery.
 And in these discoveries lies dormant a powerful awareness.

-or some time, I felt a restless need to distance myself from the trappings of the Western world, to shake off some of my material bonds to civilization and to remember what it felt like to not be in control of anything — to not know what the
+or the longest time, I felt a restless need to distance myself from the trappings of the Western world, to shake off my material bonds to civilization, and to imagine what it felt like to not be in control of anything — to not know what the next day

 testament of the indomitable spirit that exists within us all — that remarkable, divine strength driven by faith that allows us to overcome seemingly insurmountable challenges.